NikolasDaynard/FRCNeovim/README.md

   \ 'teamNumber': 1740
   \ 'printOnFailure : 1'
   \ 'printOnSuccess : 1'
+  \ " This option is strongly discoraged because without java home, the lsp fails to read the java code
+  \ javaHome : '/Users/NikolasDaynard/wpilib/2024/jdk'
   \ })
 ```
 Here is an example init.lua with java syntax highlighting (lsp-config and treesitter) and FRCNeovim.
 I also included cmp to add auto-completion.